arietimmerman/altU2F/README.md

 altU2F is a software implementation of the FIDO U2F authenticator.

 This script allows you to use U2F technology on clients that do not support U2F.
-By using this script, one can authenticate to an U2F server with browser that do not support FIDO U2F, such as Firefox and Internet Explorer.
+By using this script, one can authenticate to an U2F server with browser that do not support FIDO U2F, such as Safari, Firefox and Internet Explorer.

 Note: This script is work in progress.

+In the `example` folder you'll find an usage example.

 ## What is FIDO U2F?